johnstongrant/Tech-Demo-TailwindCSS/README.md

 Tailwind provides low-level utility classes to build custom designs.
 This feature enables us to create a dark mode theme for users who prefer an alternative color scheme.
 To start the dark mode implementation, we need to apply some changes to the `tailwind.config.js` file we created while setting up Tailwind.
 This file is found in your react project's root directory.

-To add dark mode theming, change the contents of your `tailwind.config.js` to the following:
+To add dark mode theming, add a "darkMode" key to the `tailwind.config.js` file, as shown here:

 ```js
 /** @type {import('tailwindcss').Config} */